BBC Television Shakespeare: Behind the scenes

 This episode was filmed on the same set as the three Henry VI plays.
 However, designer Oliver Bayldon altered the set so it would appear to be a ruin, as England reached its lowest point of chaos.
-In the same vein, the costumes became more and more monotone as the four plays went on; The First Part of Henry the Sixt features brightly coloured costumes which clearly distinguish the various combatants from one another, but by The Tragedy of Richard III, everyone fights in similarly coloured dark costumes, with little to differentiate one army from another.
+The various doors in the set, which were prominent in the previous instalments, are now boarded up and derelict.
+For Bayldon, "the play-park of Henry VI Part 1 is now Belfast.
+Although the overall colour design is dark, there are new splashes of colour on the doors, playing up the higher level of comedy in this play.
+Green, which had previously not been used in the design, appears for the first time on Richmond's banners, giving the feeling of his arrival breathing life into England.
+For the costumes, Howell wanted "the effect of three-piece suits" in a medieval vein, with sleeker, cleaner-looking costumes than earlier in the tetralogy.
+The sequence with the Lord Mayor putting on old armour allowed Howell to make the direct visual comparison back to the bright costumes of the previous plays.
+To show Richard without his shirt on, in the final sequence, fifteen prosthetic humps were made to find one that would look the most natural.

 As this version of Richard III functioned as the fourth part of a series, it meant that much of the text usually cut in standalone productions could remain.
 The most obvious beneficiary of this was the character of Margaret, whose role, if not removed completely, is usually truncated.
 Textual editor David Snodin was especially pleased that a filmed version of Richard III was finally presenting Margaret's full role.
 Director Jane Howell also saw the unedited nature of the tetralogy as important for Richard himself, arguing that without the three Henry VI plays "it is impossible to appreciate Richard except as some sort of diabolical megalomaniac," whereas in the full context of the tetralogy "you've seen why he is created, you know how such a man can be created: he was brought up in war, he saw and knew nothing else from his father but the struggle for the crown, and if you've been brought up to fight, if you've got a great deal of energy, and physical handicaps, what do you do?
 You take to intrigue and plotting."
 The production is unusual amongst filmed Richards insofar as no one is killed on camera, other than Richard himself.
 This was a conscious choice on the part of Howell; "you see nobody killed; just people going away, being taken away – so much like today; they're just removed.
 There's a knock on the door and people are almost willing to go.
 There's no way out of it."
+Howell emphasised the recurring use of actors, bringing back many of the most prominent faces of previous plays in smaller parts, so that "Richard III should be like a nightmare.
+Faces will keep coming back".